FLSA STATUS: Non-Exempt, Temporary

 ABOUT THE INTERNSHIP

-The intern will join the GMD team in May/June 2019 and work through the fall of this year, with the possibility of extending into the spring of 2020.
-She or he will assist senior staff on a number of projects, ranging from researching financial markets in developing countries to conducting literature reviews and maintaining datasets.
+The intern will join the GMD team in Fall 2019 and work through the Spring 2020 semester, with the possibility of extension.
+She or he will assist senior staff on a number of projects, ranging from researching financial markets in developing countries, to conducting literature reviews and maintaining datasets, to supporting the IFC-Milken Institute Capital Markets Program, a training program that brings mid-career civil servants from developing countries to the United States for 8 months of intensive training and practical experience.

 The intern’s primary work at the Milken Institute will include the following: